lostintangent/gistpad/README.md

 In addition to managing gists via the `Gists` tree view, you can also use Copilot chat (in `Agent` mode) to discuss and edit your gists/daily notes via natural language.
 For example, if you opened up Copilot chat and asked `What is the summary of my <X> gist?`, then Copilot would look up your list of gists, find the one about `<X>`, and then generate a summary for you.
 Or if you asked `Create a new gist that talks about the JavaScript programming language?`, then Copilot would generate a description + file contents based on the requested topic and then create a new gist for you.

 This experience works because the GistPad extension ships with the [GistPad MCP server](https://npmjs.com/gistpad-mcp) out of the box.
 Beyond simplifying setup, this approach is also more secure, since it creates and manages a GitHub token on your behald, with the minimal scopes.
-For more details about what you can do with GistPad + Copilot, check out the docs for the GistPad MCP server (including it's list of tools, resources, and prompts support).
+For more details about what you can do with GistPad + Copilot, refer to the `GistPad > MCP` settings and/or check out the docs for the GistPad MCP server (including it's list of tools, resources, and prompts support).

 ## Contributed Commands (File Explorer)